ossd-s25/avmvng-weekly/README.md

-This is a simple template for the class blog.
+This is my class blog.